 Awards and Recognitions

-Boston Conservatory at Berklee's contemporary dance program is widely recognized as the best in the world.
+Boston Conservatory at Berklee's contemporary dance program is widely recognized as one of the best in the world.
 Recently, Boston Conservatory was named the "#2 dance program in the nation for 2020" and a "top 10 school for choreographers” by College Magazine, a “top 10 school for dance” by Backstage, a “top 25 college dance program” by OnStage, the best dance program in Massachusetts and among the top 13 programs in the U.S. by Dance US, and a “top tier performing arts college for dance” by Prep Scholar.
 View all of Boston Conservatory at Berklee's 2019 accolades.

 Summer Dance Programs